ThatLukinhasGuy/ThatLukinhasGuy/README.md

 ***

-- 🔭 I’m currently working on [a free AI API](https://discord.gg/zukijourney).
+- 🔭 I’m currently developing a free AI API (not available yet)
 - 💻 Experience with **Python**, **NodeJS**, and **TypeScript**.
 - 🙍‍♂️ I am 15 years old, and I am Brazilian.
 - 🎂 My birthday is at March 28th.